sofillav/telco-data-pipeline/README.md

 - Age filtering: Age values were converted to integers.
 Values outside the range 0–110 were treated as invalid and set to null.
 A total of 115 entries had invalid ages, and the final dataset includes only reasonable adult ages between 18 and 80.

-- Negative values filtering: fields such as `monthly_data_gb` and `monthly_bill_usd` are espected to be nonnegative numbers.are expected to contain non-negative numbers.
+- Negative values filtering: fields such as `monthly_data_gb` and `monthly_bill_usd` are expected to contain non-negative numbers.
 Any values below zero were considered invalid and replaced with null.
 In total, fewer than 70 entries contained negative values across both fields.

 - Invalid dates handling: Dates later than `2025-06-12` (the raw data extraction date) were treated as invalid and set to null.
 A total of 101 entries had invalid date for `registration_date`, whereas all entries had valid date for `last_payment_date` and `payment_date`.
 This cleaning affected only the 2% of the data.